 Foreclosures also are likely to hide deferred maintenance issues.
 Sometimes the owners remove anything of value from the house, up to and including the kitchen sink, toilet, light fixtures, dishwashers, kitchen islands, towel racks, and more.

 If the vacant home is in the hands of a private individual, you can try writing a polite letter, or an attention-grabbing one, to the address listed in the public records.
 If it's a post office box in some other city, be aware that you might have a long wait on your hands.

-We would get on the internet and try to locate a telephone number or e-mail address for the person as well.
+We would recommend getting on the internet and trying to locate a telephone number or e-mail address for the person as well.
 These methods are more direct and quicker than regular mail.
-If it's a well-heeled neighborhood you may even be able to find the owner through business directories on the web.
+If it's a well-heeled neighborhood you may even be able to find the owner through search engines and business directories on the web.

 Sometimes vacant properties are owned by people who don't particularly want to be found, you know.
 The reasons for abandoned homes could be several, but usually it simply means the owner was "underwater," in that the loan is more than the current value of the home, so he/she/they decided to walk away.

 Perhaps you intended your question to aim at discovering neighborhoods with unusually high percentages of vacant properties.
 Until recently, the U.S. Postal Service was collecting data on number of total residences and vacant homes, and making that data available by census tract.
 That wouldn't help you identify a particular vacant property but it would help you narrow down likely neighborhoods if you're an investor.
 As of now, this service does not seem to be active.
 If your goal was to locate neighborhoods with high number of vacancies, ask your city government or do some of your own sleuthing by driving around after dusk.